26 of the Best Winter Destinations in Europe

 READ: 3 days in Porto Itinerary | Amazing places to visit in Portugal, close to Lisbon

-Visit monuments such as the famous Lello bookshop or the stunning St Francis’ gothic church, which are typically flooded with tourists but not during winter.
+Visit monuments such as the famous Lello bookshop or the stunning St Francis’s Gothic church, which are typically flooded with tourists but not during winter.

 Another great thing to do during winter in Porto is to take part in the many Christmas activities, which take place during the entire month of December.
 You can buy traditional Portuguese gifts to bring back home.

-Moreover in the main avenue of Porto, Avenida dos Aliados, or in Praça Dom João I, you will find ice rings where you can practice your skills.
+Moreover, in the main avenue of Porto, Avenida dos Aliados, or in Praça Dom João I, you will find ice rinks where you can practice your skills.

 And, because the weather is so nice during winter, you can enjoy street theatre and contemporary dancing organized by the City Hall.
 It is truly magical!

-Finally, Portuguese people do not have the tradition of drinking glue wine during winter BUT we drink tons of hot chocolate at Café Guarany or at Penguin Café, two classical cafes that you shouldn’t miss while visiting Porto.
+Finally, Portuguese people do not have the tradition of drinking glue wine during winter, BUT we drink tons of hot chocolate at Café Guarany or at Penguin Café, two classic cafes that you shouldn’t miss while visiting Porto.

 Where to stay in Porto?
 Oporto Street Miragaia Riverside Suites

-Known as the Little Venice, the Canary Islands brings in tons of sunshine, beaches and volcanic rugged terrain perfect for summer hikes and photos of the Canary Islands will melt your heart.
+Known as the Little Venice, the Canary Islands bring in tons of sunshine, beautiful beaches, and volcanic rugged terrain perfect for summer hikes, and photos of the Canary Islands will melt your heart.

-The Canary Islands is one of the warmest places in Europe, and it can be easily reached from many other European countries winter is the perfect time to escape the cold.
-Resorts are open all year round and winter is a low tourist season.
+The Canary Islands are one of the warmest places in Europe, and it can be easily reached from many other European countries.
+Winter is the perfect time to escape the cold.
+Resorts are open all year round, and winter is a low tourist season.

-Canary Islands is also a MUST visit due to its stunning landscape – the sand dunes, the volcanic terrain, small towns scattered across, and the stunning water.
+The Canary Islands are also a MUST visit due to their stunning landscape – the dunes, the volcanic terrain, small towns scattered across, and the stunning water.

 Malaga is one of the finest warm destinations to visit in Europe in winter.

-Its beaches attract thousands of tourists during the summer months, will be almost deserted during the winter and, although for some it might be a bit too chilly for a dip in the Mediterranean, it’s certainly still warm enough to put down your beach towel and catch some rays.
+Its beaches attract thousands of tourists during the summer months, but will be almost deserted during the winter, and, although for some it might be a bit too chilly for a dip in the Mediterranean, it’s certainly still warm enough to put down your beach towel and catch some rays.

-History buffs can take a wander around the Alcazaba and view the remnants of a Roman theatre or climb up to the castle of Gibralfaro for spectacular views over the city and coastline.
+History buffs can wander around the Alcazaba and view the remnants of a Roman theatre or climb up to the castle of Gibralfaro for spectacular views over the city and coastline.

 Meanwhile, for lovers of the great outdoors, nothing beats a stroll under the orange trees in the Botanical Gardens.